our blog

 Thus, the principal distinction must not be the language itself but its association with the state known as the Russian Federation.
 Supporting Russian companies or the government through translations is unacceptable.
 At the same time, it is crucial to ensure that orders are not handled by translation companies operating within Russia.

-Ambiguous Cases
+Ambiguous cases

 Some orders may not be what they initially appear to be.
 For instance, the translation of a decree from the Prosecutor General’s Office of the Russian Federation might not be commissioned by the prosecutor’s office itself but by an Austrian court handling a case involving the document.
 Similarly, a translation into Russian might be requested to train artificial intelligence developed by an American company.